 How Can We Adjust?

 11 years ago I had a vision of creating media that approaches understanding our world in a different way.
-As our About Us page on CE states:
+Prior to The Pulse I founded another media site called Collective Evolution.
+As the About Us page on CE states:

 We live in a time where virtually every aspect of our society is changing or crumbling.
 Power is shifting and old ways of looking at and understanding our world are no longer working.
 New voices and ideas are emerging that encourage us to look more deeply at why our world is the way it is, and what about us creates it to be this way.